 Type 2 diabetes is striking an ever-growing number of adults, but with rising rates of childhood obesity, it has become more common among youth too.
 There is good news though—type 2 diabetes is often preventable.
 In fact, many cases can be avoided by making appropriate lifestyle changes.
 These changes can also lower your risk for developing heart disease and other conditions.
 A family physician shares what to keep in mind when preventing type 2 diabetes.

 More than 37 million—or one in 10—Americans have diabetes and about 90–95% of them have type 2 diabetes, according to the Centers for Disease Control and Prevention.
+But one in five people don’t know they have diabetes.
 While type 2 diabetes most often develops in people over 45 years old, more and more children, teens and young adults are also being diagnosed with it.

 The AMA’s What Doctors Wish Patients Knew™ series provides physicians with a platform to share what they want patients to understand about today’s health care headlines.